William Quirke: Political career

 From 1938 onwards, he was re-elected by the Agricultural Panel to the new Seanad Éireann In the upper house he was the Fianna Fáil Leader of the Seanad and chief spokesperson.
 He was also a vice-president of Fianna Fáil.
 When the party was in opposition he acted as Leader of the Opposition in the Seanad.
 A farmer, he was also a partner of Stokes and Quirke, an auctioneering firm with offices in Dublin, Clonmel, Fethard and London and was for a time a director with the Agricultural Credit Corporation and Butlin's Irish Associates.
-When the Turf Development Board was created in 1934 Quirke and Aodogán O'Rahilly were appointed as part-time board members at the request of Todd Andrews.
+When the Turf Development Board was created in 1934, Quirke was appointed as part-time board member at the request of Todd Andrews.
 This organisation became Bord na Móna.

 In 1947 three gentlemen representing a company called Trans-World retained the services of Stokes and Quirke to buy Locke's whiskey distillery in Kilbeggan, County Westmeath.
 They managed to secure an appointment to have tea with the President Seán T. O'Kelly, which was photographed, as they appealed for extra time before putting down their initial down payment of IR£75,000.
 As the weeks passed people became suspicious of their backgrounds and the Minister for Justice, Gerald Boland, ordered an investigation which resulted in their arrests.
 Two fled the country while the third was put on the mailboat to Holyhead.
 As there were by-elections in the offing the opposition capitalised on the issue.
 Oliver J. Flanagan, in particular, made a number of allegations of corruption in the Dáil and the Government under Éamon de Valera set up the Locke Tribunal to investigate the matter.
 The report was very critical of Flanagan and called him irresponsible but did not find any Fianna Fáil politician guilty of corruption.
 Nevertheless, the perception remained going into the 1948 general election which benefitted the Clann na Poblachta party.

 Death

-Quirke died while on a stag hunt with the Ward Union Hunt on 5 March 1955 while still a Senator.
-His funeral mass was attended by many former colleagues from the Second Southern Division of the Old IRA and by President O'Kelly, Fianna Fáil Oireachtas and party members, and representatives of the Government parties.
-He is buried in Deans Grange Cemetery.
+Quirke died while on a stag hunt with the Ward Union Hunt on 5 March 1955 while still a senator.
+He is buried in Dean's Grange Cemetery.
 The resulting by-election to fill the vacancy caused by the death was held on 14 May 1956, and was won by Joe Sheridan of Fine Gael.